 But trust me, it just pays more if you get the Needlessly Large Rod first.

-*It can be noted that even tho I put Rabadon's Deathcap before the Ionian Boots of Lucidity, buying some Boots of Speed between the Needlessly Large Rod and the Blasting Wand is a good idea since Orianna has the minimum speed of 300.
+*It can be noted that even tho I put Rabadon's Deathcap before the Ionian Boots of Lucidity, buying some Boots between the Needlessly Large Rod and the Blasting Wand is a good idea since Orianna has the minimum speed of 300.

 You should alwasy wait before having your Rabadon's Deathcap before buiyng the Ionian Boots of Lucidity.
 You can buy normal boots before the Rabadon's Deathcap is complete but dont get the Ionian Boots of Lucidity since you will need that 700 gold for the Rabadon's Deathcap.